 - wait until everyone else has shared before suggesting a second idea or critiquing ideas

 This is a great way to encourage shy (or uninterested) individuals to speak up while keeping dominant personalities from taking over the brainstorming session.

 16. Rapid Ideation

 This simple technique can be surprising fruitful.
 Ask the individuals in your group to write down as many ideas as they can in a given period of time.
 Then either have them share the ideas aloud or collect responses.
-Often, you’ll find certain ideas popping up over and over again; in some cases these are the obvious ideas, but in some cases they may provide some revelations.
+Often, you’ll find certain ideas popping up over and over.
+In some cases, these are the obvious ideas.
+But in some cases, they may provide some revelations.

 17. Trigger Storming

 This variant on the round robin approach starts with a “trigger” to help people come up with thoughts and ideas.
 Possible triggers include open ended sentences or provocative statements.
 For example, “Client issues always seem to come up when ____,” or “The best way to solve client problems is to pass the problem along to someone else.”